rocket-pool/docs.rocketpool.net/docs/ko/node-staking/local/hardware.md

 _My answer to why I chose the Asus PN50 is quite simple.
 I wanted to see how badass AMD's Ryzen 7 4700U was.
-Let’s just say I’m not disappointed.
+Let's just say I'm not disappointed.
 I actually started with the Intel NUC10FNK.
 I put 32gb of ram and 1tb 970 evo plus nvme m.2 in the nuc and it blazes.
 I have no complaints with the nuc and it works fine but I get more out of my PN50.
-I’d say both setups are overkill for staking on Rocketpool but a little future proofing doesn’t hurt.
+I'd say both setups are overkill for staking on Rocketpool but a little future proofing doesn't hurt.
 They both have small footprints and the nuc is actually much quieter since it is fanless.
 All in all the PN50 is a better bang for your buck if you can get your hands on one._